 18. Whatever you eat today try to describe the taste exactly.
 If you can’t, ask yourself, should you be eating it?
 Lol

 19. Open a technical manual or look through technical website, choose ten phrases of technical jargon and use them in a piece of creative writing.

 20. Photograph a journey you make during the day.
 Put the photos on the computer and see what you notice that perhaps you haven’t seen before.
-How might you use the information?Tags: writers retreat
+How might you use the information?Tags: creativity, writers retreat